aevfly/AJAX-Cart-Update/README.md

 1. Navigate to the module's settings page at `/admin/config/ajax-cart-update/settings`.
 2. Choose the **Cart update method**:
    - **Use selectors from Views**: Updates cart totals and prices using CSS selectors.
 Suitable for most setups.
-   - **Use AJAX endpoint for HTML**: Fetches updated HTML via an AJAX endpoint for more complex cart layouts.
+   - **Use AJAX endpoint for HTML**: Fetches updated data via configurable AJAX endpoints for more complex cart layouts or client-side framework integration.
 3. Save the configuration.

 ## Usage